julianeveliz/bandurria-store/README.md

 ## Tech

-I'm using: ReactJS & Tailwind CSS
+I'm using: ReactJS, Tailwind CSS and Heroicons.

 ## Preview